nicolopadovan/FTL/README.md

 **Operational Concerns**

 Beyond the theoretical challenges, operationalizing such a system, given these implications, demands extreme caution.
 Any real-world implementation would need to address not only the technical hurdles but also the profound implications for our understanding of time, space, and reality.

-In light of these considerations, it is essential to approach the proposed FTL communication model with both curiosity and caution.
-While it presents a fascinating avenue for exploration, the potential ramifications necessitate rigorous scrutiny, interdisciplinary dialogue, and further empirical investigation.